Nutrition Management Department

 Deputy Director (Registered Dietitian) Masako Iwamoto

-20 Registered Dietitian (including 1 Director, 1 chief examiner, 2 chiefs, 3 residents, and 3 part-timers)
+21 Registered Dietitian (including 1 deputy Director, 1 chief, 2 directors, 4 residents, and 3 part-timers)

 Number of Certified Qualified Persons in Specialized Fields (Registered Dietitian Only)